yeSpud/Nash/README.md

 Usually this is tedious to calculate, so I made a calculator to do it for you :P

-## Requirements
+## Installation

+### MacOS
+There is already an applicaiton preinstalled with macOS that runs Jars, so you should be good to go.
+Just [download](https://github.com/jeffrypig23/Nash/raw/master/Nash.jar) and run the Jar.

+### Windows
 Java must be installed on your computer in order to run the jar.
-For those on macOS, you can skip this, as there is an app that launches Jar files for you.
-For thoese on windows, follow these steps:
+In order to do that, and get the Jar onto your computer, follow these steps:

 1. Download the isntaller for [Java](http://javadl.oracle.com/webapps/download/AutoDL?BundleId=227549_e758a0de34e24606bca991d704f6dcbf)